Sclerotherapy for Spider Veins

-First used in the 17th century, sclerotherapy is the most effective way to reduce the appearance of varicose veins, oftentimes more so than laser treatments.
+Sclerotherapy is the most effective way to reduce the appearance of varicose veins, oftentimes more so than laser treatments.
 The procedure, unlike surgical vein removal, is also minimally invasive.
 Precise injections of a solution called a sclerosant, using a very fine needle that cannulates the vein, is delivered across the affected areas.
 When sufficient sclerosant is delivered into the vein, it serves to damage and scar down the blood vessel wall, causing the vein to disintegrate.
 Blood is no longer diverted into these accessory vessels and is routed back to its main circulatory branches.
 In a few short weeks, the body will absorb the affected blood vessel, and the spider veins will disappear.

 There are a variety of different sclerosants that are used in sclerotherapy.
 Hypertonic saline, sodium tetradecyl sulfate, and polidocanol are the most commonly used sclerosants.
 Both hypertonic saline and Sodium tetradecyl sulfate, while inexpensive, results in more painful injections and has a higher risk of tissue necrosis if the sclerosant diffuses into the adjacent tissue.
 Polidocanol (Asclera) is more expensive, but is much less painful and has a lower risk of necrosis of the skin if the solution diffuses into its surroundings.

-What Do the Procedure and Recovery Involve?
+What Does a Sclerotherapy Procedure and Recovery Involve?

-During the consultation, Dr. Tzu will review your medical history to determine whether you are an appropriate candidate for sclerotherapy and discuss your personal goals and expectations.
+During the initial cosmetic consultation, Dr. Tzu will review your medical history to determine whether you are an appropriate candidate for sclerotherapy and discuss your personal goals and expectations.
 Preoperative preparation and postoperative care will also be reviewed to prepare you for the day of the procedure.

 Despite the numerous needle injections, the procedure can be relatively painless when performed skillfully with the right sclerosant solution.
 Please ask our team if you have concerns about pain or would like more information about this procedure.
 We will assess your veins to determine the severity of the issue and plan the best course of treatment.